nstankov-bg/random-dotnet-crm-poc/README.md

 ## 📜 SRC Description:

-- A random-off-the shelf app, that simulates a weather API at /api/weather
+- A random-off-the shelf stateless app ( because stateless means happy Ops ) app, that simulates a weather API at /api/weather

-🚀 Features:
+## 🚀 Features:

 - 🐳 Uses Docker Buildx for cross-architecture image builds (Welcome to the age of Apple Silicon)
 - 🕸️ Uses NewRelic as an APM to establish tracing & basic SLAs